TNTurnerLab/acorn/README.md

 **Current Functions:**

 Function to read in a file for use in many of the other functions in acorn.
+If you have not yet called de novo variants from your sequencing data, check out our tool called HAT at https://github.com/TNTurnerLab/HAT.
+Within the HAT GitHub repository, there is a code called `squirrel.py` that can convert HAT output to acorn input for use with this R package.
 ```
 readDNV = Reads in a de novo variant (DNV) file in the format of sample,
 chromosome, genomic position, reference allele, alternate allele, and